- Prof. Dr. Isik Bicer

 Dr. Mervegül Kirci

-Merve Kirci received her B.Sc in Civil Engineering from the Middle East Technical University in Turkey.
+Dr. Merve Kirci received her B.Sc in Civil Engineering from the Middle East Technical University in Turkey.
 She completed her Masters studies in EPFL, majoring in Environmental Engineering with a minor in Management of Technology and Entrepreneurship.
 She completed her Master project at Nestlé focusing on environmental sustainability in global distribution before joining Prof. Seifert’s Technology and Operations Management team in September 2013, to pursue a PhD.
-Ms. Kirci successfully completed her PhD “Improving Firm Performance through Sustainable Operations” in September 2017.
+Dr. Kirci successfully completed her PhD “Improving Firm Performance through Sustainable Operations” in September 2017.

 Dr. Rachel Lacroix